During treatment of heart failure, differentiation is made between therapy for acute heart failure and for chronic heart failure.

 The aim of chronic heart failure therapy is to stop the progression of the disease and thereby significantly reduce the number of hospital stays as well as the mortality rate.
 It is important to identify the causes of such heart failure, and to treat the underlying condition to the greatest possible extent.
 Different medications are now available for the pharmacological treatment of chronic heart failure.
 Some improve demonstrably the chances of survival (beta blockers, ACE inhibitors, AT2 receptor blockers and aldosterone antagonists) while others, in turn, simply alleviate the symptoms (diuretics).
 In addition to pharmacologic support for heart failure, which is of primary importance, there are also a variety of invasive therapy options.
 Surgical therapy of ischemia-related heart failure via myocardial revascularization (stent / bypass surgery) and valve reconstruction are such options for treatment.

 Other therapy options include defibrillators (implantable cardioverters / defibrillators, ICD) to prevent sudden heart death as well as biventricular pacemakers for cardiac resynchronization therapy (CRT).

-In the case of advanced heart failure as per NYHA classes III-IV, it is recommended than an indication for implantation of an assist device be reviewed.
-This indication is in place for patients who demonstrate advancing heart failure despite exhaustion of all pharmacologic support.
-In most cases, VAD treatment serves to bridge the time until a heart transplantation.
+In the case of advanced heart failure as per NYHA classes III-IV, it is recommended to check the indication for implantation of a support system.
+This indication is given for patients who suffer advancing heart failure despite exhaustion of all pharmacologic support.
+In most cases, VAD treatment serves to bridge the time until heart transplant.
 Depending on the underlying disease, however, myocardial function may also recover.
 As a result, explantation of the ventricular assist device may be possible.

-Among patients for whom a heart transplantation is not an option, however, the long-term use of a ventricular assist device as part of permanent therapy is of increasing importance.
+Among patients for whom a heart transplant is not an option, however, the long-term use of a ventricular assist device as part of permanent therapy is of increasing importance.